-And another new beta version of the Windows Home Server Drive Extender replacement StableBit DrivePool released – this time its build 3267.
+In the third release in 24 hours, a new beta version of the Windows Home Server Drive Extender replacement StableBit DrivePool has been released – this time its build 3210.

 - Combine all your hard drives into one big storage pool (except the system drive with the OS).